thanujyennaytelus/ciscovulnchecker/README.md

 2)	For the router and firmware vuln checker the excel sheet needs to be in this format and it should be updated to query with cisco to email that there is a vulnerability in the infrastructure that we have

+   You need to install the modules needed from the requirements.txt file